japanophyle/AKR-Portal/README.md

 ## Acknowledgement

 Thanks to the American Kyudo Renmei and their Vice President, Carly Born, for approaching us to build this application for them.
 This was a fantastic and fulfilling experience and we are grateful to have had the oppurunity to learn, and showcase our programming abilities.
-We hope that this app will serve the AKR well and that we as developers can continue to grow and strenghten our own knowledge.
+We hope that this app will serve the AKR well and that we as developers can continue to grow and strengthen our own knowledge.

 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped us to make this application a reality.
 Special thanks to our instrucors [Dane Smith](https://github.com/DoctorHowser) and [Kris Szafranski](https://github.com/kdszafranski).